Esri/arcgis-maps-sdk-java-samples/network_analysis/find-route/README.md

 ## How to use the sample

 For simplicity, the sample comes loaded with a start and end stop.
-You can tap on the 'Find Route' button to display a route between these stops.
+You can tap on the "Find Route" button to display a route between these stops.
 Once the route is generated, turn-by-turn directions are shown in a list.
-You can use the 'Reset' button to reset the sample.
+You can use the "Reset" button to reset the sample.

 ## How it works

 1. Create a `RouteTask` using a URL to an online route service.
 2. Generate default `RouteParameters` using `routeTask.createDefaultParametersAsync()`.
-3. Set `returnDirections` on the parameters to true.
+3. Use `setReturnDirections` on the parameters and set to true.
-4. Add `Stop`s to the parameters `stops` collection for each destination.
+4. Use `setStops` on the parameters to add `Stop`s to its stops collection for each destination.
 5. Solve the route using `routeTask.solveAsync(routeParameters)` to get a `RouteResult`.
 6. Iterate through the result's `Route`s.
 To display the route, create a graphic using the geometry from `route.getRouteGeometry()`.
 To display directions, use `route.getDirectionManeuvers()`, and for each `DirectionManeuver`, display `DirectionManeuver.getDirectionText()`.